'Hello, Annabel,' said James cheerfully. 'I've…'

 'I've thought about that option myself,' I admitted.
 'But I'm not much of a runner.'

 'Cycling is my weak link,' said James.
 We talked about sports until I'd finished the butty, and then James asked the inevitable question.
 'How is Henry?'

 'He was driving Mum and Dad crazy for a while,' I said.
 'He didn't do as well as he should have at school, and in the end he simply stopped going.
 Mum and Dad found out, eventually.
-They were furious with him, and he was in a lot of trouble until he got a job; he's working in a Nissan Dealership, he's now their electric car expert.
-It turns out that he's more hands-on than academic, and he really loves his job.
+They were furious with him, and he was in a lot of trouble with them until he got a job; he's working in a Nissan Dealership, he's now their electric car expert.
+It turns out that he's more hands-on than academic, and he really loves what he does.
 What about Al, and Lily, and Rosie and Hugo, for that matter?'